nextgis/docs_toolbox/source/s2_search.rst

 If previews are included, to view the result in QGIS select Project ‣ Open From ‣ GeoPackage.

+Project also includes a layer with geometries of selected S2 tiles and a search_result layer containing scene IDs, attributes and borders of satellite images from dataspace catalog.

-By default, layer visibility is disabled.
+By default, tile layer and the earliest preview are visible.
 Select the layers you want to display.

 .. figure:: _static/s2_search_output_en.png
    :name: s2_search_output_pic